conan-io/conan-center-index/docs/how_to_add_packages.md

     cd conan-center-index/recipes/boost/all
     conan create .
 1.74.0@

+### Updating conan hooks on your machine

+The hooks are updated from time to time, so it's worth keeping your own copy of the hooks updated regularly.
+To do this:

+    conan config install

 ### Debugging failed builds

    Go to the [Error Knowledge Base](error_knowledge_base.md) page to know more about Conan Center hook errors.